-After the success of the Springer Book on ROS (Volume 1) with 27 chapters, Springer Book on ROS (Volume 2) with 19 chapters, and Springer Book on ROS (Volume 3) with 16 Chapters, and Springer Book on ROS (Volume 4), Springer Book on ROS (Volume 5) , Springer Book on ROS (Volume 6 - to appear in 2021)this is a fifth call for chapters for a Springer book on Robot Operating System (ROS) (Volume 5).
+After the success of the Springer Book on ROS (Volume 1) with 27 chapters, Springer Book on ROS (Volume 2) with 19 chapters, and Springer Book on ROS (Volume 3) with 16 Chapters, Springer Book on ROS (Volume 4), Springer Book on ROS (Volume 5) , Springer Book on ROS (Volume 6 - to appear in 2021)this is a sixth call for chapters for a Springer book on Robot Operating System (ROS) (Volume 6).
 The objective of the fourth volume is to provide the reader with comprehensive references on the Robot Operating System (ROS), which is currently considered as the main development framework for robotics applications.

 In this sixth Volume, we invite authors to submit ROS2 related contributions as it has been evolving a lot in the last year.
 However, legacy ROS contributions are also very welcome.

 ROS (Robot Operating System) has been developed by Willow Garage and Stanford University as a part of STAIR project as a free and open-source robotic middleware for the large-scale development of complex robotic systems.
 ROS acts as a meta-operating system for robots as it provides hardware abstraction, low-level device control, inter-processes message-passing and package management.
 It also provides tools and libraries for obtaining, building, writing, and running code across multiple computers.